 Hepatitis B is a liver disease caused by the hepatitis B virus.
 Hepatitis B infection can lead to long-term liver disease.
 Left unmanaged, it can result in cirrhosis or liver cancer.
-More than two billion people worldwide have been infected by hepatitis B and of these over 240 million are living with long-term (also known as “chronic”) hepatitis B. Globally, there are over 780,000 deaths per year, from hepatitis B related causes - 650,000 from liver cirrhosis and liver cancer caused by hepatitis B, and 130,000 from acute hepatitis B.
+More than two billion people worldwide have been infected by hepatitis B and of these over 257 million are living with long-term (also known as chronic) hepatitis B. Globally, there are over 880,000 deaths per year from hepatitis B related causes.

 Hepatitis B virus is transmitted when blood from a person with the hepatitis B virus enters the bloodstream of a person with no hepatitis B immunity.
 It is also transmitted via the semen or vaginal fluid of an infected person.
 The hepatitis B virus can survive outside the body for at least seven days.
 During this time, the virus can still cause infection if it enters the body of a person who is not protected by the vaccine.